Shashanka8/Project-13-SAAS-Landing-Page/README.md

 ### Skills Gained from this

 - Navbar using CSS flexbox.
-- Elements positioning using CSS flexbox property.
+- Elements positioning using CSS flexbox, grid layout property.
 - Wrote HTML code from scratch for this page.
 - Class, tag selector for HTML elements.
 - Created cards for displaying contents in better formats.
 - Modified color of svg images.
+- Media queries to make responsive in all devices.

 ### Screenshot